kylemanna/docker-openvpn/docs/clients.md

 ## Client configuration mode

-The `ovpn_getclient` can produce two different versions of the configuration.
+The [`ovpn_getclient`](/bin/ovpn_getclient) can produce two different versions of the configuration.

-1. combined: All needed configuration and cryptographic material is in one file (Use "combined-save" to write the configuration file in the same path as the separated parameter does).
+1. combined (default): All needed configuration and cryptographic material is in one file (Use "combined-save" to write the configuration file in the same path as the separated parameter does).
 2. separated: Separated files.

 Note that some client software might be picky about which configuration format it accepts.

 ## Batch mode

 If you have more than a few clients, you will want to generate and update your client configuration in batch.
-For this task the script `ovpn_getclient_all` was written, which writes out the configuration for each client to a separate directory called `clients/$cn`.
+For this task the script [`ovpn_getclient_all`](/bin/ovpn_getclient_all) was written, which writes out the configuration for each client to a separate directory called `clients/$cn`.

 Execute the following to generate the configuration for all clients: